 The American Congress of Obstetricians and Gynecologists (ACOG) does not support immersion in water during labor and delivery.
 Rarely, serious problems can happen during the birth of the baby.
 There also haven't been enough studies to support it.
 Anyone who wants to give birth this way should talk to their doctor about the benefits and risks involved.

 Labor always involves some pain.
 The good news is that there are many ways to deal with it.

-Relaxation starts with the environment.
-Even in the hospital, you can dim the lights, play soft music, light candles, or use aromatherapy to create a safe feeling.
-Aromatherapy may reduce the perception of labor pain.
-Other relaxation techniques include massage, showers, and baths.
+The first step to manage pain is to relax.
+Tension results in more pain.
+Even in the hospital, you can dim the lights, play soft music, light candles, or use aromatherapy to relax.
+Other methods include massage, showers, and baths.

 Canadian Women's Health Network